iota-community/treasury/specifications/treasury-tech-proposal.md

 2. Node could potentially spread transactions.
 Although, this would require user trusting the node and create yet another problem.
 3. Delegation of the vote.
 User might be able to create a new wallet and delegate their other wallets to this new address over longer period.
 Use this new wallet to vote.
 This approach can create another problem as we might have to depend on perma-nodes and figure the validity of their data.

-> For those users that are concern about privacy it might also be recommended to use VPN in case Hornet node logs access/usage.
+> For those users that are concerned about privacy it might also be recommended to use VPN in case Hornet node logs usage.

 ## Firefly changes
 Firefly does not yet support plug-in system and it is at research stage.
 Therefore voting plugin will be developed as new core function within the Firefly wallet and IF will drive UX/UI design and overall architecture.